gaehlerm/SoftwareEngineering/README.md

 apple.hi = "hi"
 ```

 Adding this member variable `hi` to an existing class instance wouldn't be possible in hardly any other language.
 And this for good reasons.
 It's generally not good coding practice to do such things.
-For example you could accidentally misspell something like `apple.pice = 2.50` and python doesn't complain.
+For example you could accidentally misspell `apple.pice = 2.50` and python doesn't complain.
 Rather, it creates a new member variable `pice` and assigns it a value of `2.50`.

 This issue can be prevented by using slots.